intj-t/intj-t/README.md

 <a href="https://visualstudio.microsoft.com/subscriptions-administration/">Visual Studio Subscriptions administration</a>

+<a href="https://www.microsoft.com/en-us/licensing/licensing-programs/open-license?activetab=open-license-tab%3aprimaryr2">What is the Microsoft Open Value program?</a>

 #### Tell the physicans to pay five more dollars for the frames than the UX designer or computer scientist at least at Gucci and Ralph Lauren.

 ### Websites Hosted on Azure